How can I access my pension benefits?

 The way you receive your retirement income depends on the policy you choose.
 That could be either an Approved Retirement Fund (ARF) or an annuity.
 It's important to understand how each option works, as well as how you might be taxed, so you can factor that into your plans and make the most of your retirement.

-With an ARF, you can keep all or part of your retirement fund invested but you can withdraw your money when you need to.
+An ARF lets you keep all or part of your retirement fund invested, while withdrawing money when you need to.
+You can:

-- Take regular withdrawals of a fixed amount before tax or as percentage of your policy value before tax
+- Take regular withdrawals as a percentage of your policy value before tax

 - Increase or reduce your regular withdrawal

 - Take lump sums